mishra0010/mishra0010/README.md

 # 👋 Hello there, I'm Harshit Mishra

 Welcome to my GitHub!
-I’m a 2024 graduate in **Information Technology**, and a passionate developer and researcher blending theory with real-world problem solving.
+I’m a 2024 graduate in **Information Technology**, and a passionate learner and researcher blending theory with real-world problem solving.
 My journey so far has taken me across **data science**, **machine learning**, **software development**, and now into the fascinating world of **cloud and AI infrastructure**.

 ---